Definition of Tragic Flaw

 The parricide, the scoundrel; and I am he…

 Oedipus is a perfect example of having a tragic flaw in this famous Greek tragedy.
 The cause of his downfall was his inadvertent wrongdoings.
 The hubris of Oedipus is the cause which made him disobey the prophecy of the gods.
-Ironically, he ended up doing what he was scared of the most, such that he became “abhorrence of gods” in his own words.
+Ironically, he ended up doing what he was scared of the most, such that he became an abhorrence to the gods, in his own words.

 “To be, or not to be–that is the question: